quicwg/base-drafts/draft-ietf-quic-qpack.md

 - The encoder uses a unidirectional stream to modify the state of the dynamic table without emitting header fields associated with any particular request.

-- HEADERS and PUSH_PROMISE frames on request and push streams reference the table state without modifying it.
+- Header blocks reference the table state without modifying it.

 - The decoder sends feedback to the encoder on a unidirectional stream.
 This feedback enables the encoder to manage dynamic table state.